 Invitrogen's Phosphorylation Site Specific Antibodies (PSSAs) have been developed to enable the specific and sensitive detection of phosphorylation of particular amino acid residues in target proteins, while circumventing the need for protein purification, phosphopeptide mapping or handling radioactivity.
 The specificity of a PSSA in each experimental system can be confirmed through peptide competition.
 In this technique, aliquots of antibody are pre-incubated with peptide containing the sequence of the phosphopeptide immunogen used to raise the PSSA and the corresponding non-phosphopeptide.
 Following preincubation with the peptide, each antibody preparation is then used as a probe in antibody-based detection methods, such as Western blotting, immunocytochemistry, flow cytometry, or ELISA.
-With a PSSA specific for the phosphorylated target protein, pre-incubation with the corresponding non-phosphopeptide immunogen will block all antigen binding sites, while pre-incubation with the corresponding non-phosphopeptide will not affect the antibody.
+With a PSSA specific for the phosphorylated target protein, pre-incubation with an excess of peptide containing the sequence of the phosphopeptide immunogen will block all antigen binding sites, while pre-incubation with the corresponding non-phosphopeptide immunogen will not affect the antibody.